High uric acid foods chart

 Lifestyle changes

-Initiating alterations in lifestyle forms a fundamental aspect of hyperuricemia management.
-This involves dietary modifications, the maintenance of a healthy weight, and ensuring adequate hydration.
-Mitigating uric acid levels often involves abstaining from alcohol and restricting the intake of purine-rich foods, such as red meat, organ meats, and seafood.
+Initiating lifestyle alterations is a fundamental aspect of managing hyperuricemia.
+This involves dietary modifications, maintaining a healthy weight, and ensuring adequate hydration.
+Mitigating uric acid levels often consists of abstaining from alcohol and restricting the intake of purine-rich foods.

 Medication